 Therefore, it’s important to do your research.
 Uni and college tables can often give you a clear indication of which institutions are the best (although, of course, it’s worth remembering that this isn’t the only indication of suitability).
 To help you out, we’ve compiled averages from the three most reputable ranking lists (Quacquarelli Symonds, Times Higher Education and the Academic Rankings of World Universities) in order to give you a definitive idea of the top 10.

 So, if you’re looking to kick off your education – and your career – in the best possible way, why not think big and aim high?
-These are the best universities in the world in 2019.
+These are the best universities in the world.

 10. ETH Zurich